FPGA-Based Beamforming in Simulink: Algorithm Design

-The second part of the tutorial FPGA Based Beamforming in Simulink: Part 2 - Code Generation shows how to generate HDL code from the implementation model and verify that the generated HDL code produces the correct results compared to the behavioral model.
+The second part of the example FPGA-Based Beamforming in Simulink: Code Generation shows how to generate HDL code from the implementation model and verify that the generated HDL code produces the correct results compared to the behavioral model.

-The Phased Array System Toolbox™ is used to design and verify the floating-point functional algorithm, which provides the behavioral reference model.
-The behavioral model is then used to verify the results of the fixed-point, implementation model used to generate HDL code.
+The Phased Array System Toolbox is used to design and verify the floating-point functional algorithm, which provides the behavioral reference model.
+The behavioral model is then used to verify the results of the fixed-point implementation model used to generate HDL code.

-Fixed-Point Designer™ provides data types and tools for developing fixed-point and single-precision algorithms to optimize performance on embedded hardware.
+Fixed-Point Designer provides data types and tools for developing fixed-point and single-precision algorithms to optimize performance on embedded hardware.
 You can perform bit-true simulations to observe the impact of limited range and precision without implementing the design on hardware.

-There are three key modeling concepts to keep in mind when preparing a Simulink® model to target FPGAs:
+There are three key modeling concepts to keep in mind when preparing a Simulink model to target FPGAs: